bitst0rm-pub/Formatter/README.md

                 // Note: The Generic method requires a Sublime Text restart after adding or changing
                 // the "name" and "type" keys.
 Also, avoid reusing existing UID keys in JSON.

-                // The Capitalized plugin name, preferred in PascalCase style (convention) (REQUIRED!)
+                // The Capitalized plugin name, preferred in PascalCase style (REQUIRED!)
                 // This will appear in the Sublime menu and other commands.
                 "name": "ExampleGeneric",